 We hope, depending on the availability of funding, to continue to build socially rented properties.
-We may also in the future build houses for low cost home ownership and for mid-market (also known as intermediate) rent.
+We may also in the future build houses for low cost home ownership and acquire additional mid-market rent properties.
 These properties would be more expensive than social rented Association homes, but cheaper than private rented properties.
 These would be allocated to applicants who could afford to pay a higher rent.
 Please indicate on your application form if you would like to be considered either for low cost home ownership or mid-market rent in the future.